Egida/Fatebot/README.md

 # DDoS
-Raw socket programming is really hard for me, And i don't know how to get a permission for run payload.(Just for now, If i have an idea i'll code it later.)
+Raw socket programming is really hard for me.
 That's why all of <strong>The volumetric</strong> are a simple like udp and icmp flood. so DDoS function is really hard and challenge for me.

 <img src="img/udptraffic.png" alt="udp flood, dos example">